-The subject element Communication includes development and design of sustainable and usercentered cross-media communication products.
+The subject element Communication includes development and design of responsible and usercentered cross-media communication products.
 The work carried out as part of the course focuses on innovation and creativity.

-- have knowledge about theory and methods within the development and design of communication products related to the future and current practice of the profession and subject area - be able to understand and apply key theories and methods in communication.
+- have knowledge about theory and methods within the development and design of ethically and legally well-considered communication products related to the future and current practice of the profession and subject area. - be able to understand and apply key theories and methods in communication. - have knowledge about rules and regulations within communication and marketing, including within green messages.

-• be able to develop creative solutions for business partners and users

-- be able to assess practice-based issues and list and choose cross-media communication solutions - be able to communicate potential, sustainable solutions, including using industry-specific expressions and terminology.
+- be able to develop creative solutions for business partners and users where sustainability and circularity are key principles. - be able to assess practice-based issues and list and choose cross-media communication solutions. - be able to communicate potential, sustainable solutions, including using industry-specific expressions and terminology.

-- be able to participate in broad disciplinary cooperations using a professional approach - be able to handle development-oriented situations using a sustainable approach - be able to acquire new knowledge, skills and competences in relation to communication using a structured approach.
+- be able to participate in broad disciplinary cooperations using a professional approach. - be able to handle development-oriented situations using a sustainable approach. - be able to acquire new knowledge, skills and competences in relation to communication using a structured approach.

 The learning objectives for the local subject element are tested at the 4th semester speciality exam or the 4th semester elective exam.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.